The Emberverse series: Short stories

 Most of the short stories so far are set 50 years after the Change, except for "Pronouncing Doom," which is set in 1999.
 Some in the Collection The Change: Tales of Downfall and Rebirth are set throughout the Emberverse series.

-Other media

-At the 2009 DragonCon, Stirling said Sony has expressed interest in a television series based on Dies the Fire, with each season being one year.
-His agent was also discussing a Dies the Fire webcomic that would eventually be published as a graphic novel.

 Post-Change Oregon

 Though the Change caused a large loss of life everywhere, Oregon suffered less than most places of similar population density.
 Although the region lost over 95 percent of its population, it was spared being turned into a "death zone" with no survivors except bands of cannibals—the usual fate for areas around large cities—for several reasons.

 First, much of the population of Portland—the largest city in the region—was forced out by the Portland Protective Association (PPA) and either died en masse or joined the tens of thousands congregated in large refugee camps around Salem.
 Second, the Oregon state government prevented refugees from foraging in the rural areas without government approval.
 This protected the rural areas from losing their food and supplies, especially since rural citizens tended to fight off the foragers successfully.
 Third, large numbers of people living in refugee camps with limited medical supplies became susceptible to disease, including the bubonic plague.
 Thanks to strict quarantine methods, the rural communities in Oregon were spared the worst effects of the plague.

 Post-Change Oregon history is then marked with the PPA's attempts to conquer the entire Willamette Valley, but the southern communities—led by the Bearkillers and Clan Mackenzie—successfully opposed them.
 The last attempt was called the War of the Eye, or the Protector's War, and ended with the mutual deaths of Lord Protector Arminger at the hands of Lord Bear Havel, who died shortly thereafter from his own wounds from the duel.
 The end of the war saw the end of the PPA's attempts at southern conquest, and the creation of "The Meeting", a United Nations–like organization dedicated to keeping the peace among the different factions in the valley.
 A decade later, the nations of the Meeting became embroiled in a war with the combined forces of the Church Universal and Triumphant and the United States of Boise.